Go Back Up

 What are employee benefits?

-Given today’s tight labor market, quality compensation packages are becoming more crucial to an organization’s success.
-Employee benefits and perks help keep workers happy, and a quality compensation package can be a valuable tool in attracting and retaining employees.
+Offering quality compensation packages that include robust benefits is crucial to an organization’s success.
+Employee benefits help keep workers happy, making them a valuable tool in engaging your workforce.

 Employee benefits come in many forms.
-Some are required by law, while others are optional.
-If you’re responsible for employee benefits at your company, it’s good to be familiar with the wide variety of benefits that are out there.
+Some are mandatory under the law, while others are optional.
+It’s good to be familiar with a wide range of benefits and perks if you're responsible for employee benefits at your company.

 What are employee benefits?

-Employee benefits are any forms of perks or compensation that are provided to employees in addition to their base salaries and wages.
-A complete employee benefits package may include a health insurance plan, life insurance, paid time off (PTO), profit sharing, retirement benefits, and more.
-Basically, any form of indirect pay offered to an employee, either mandatory or voluntary, can be classified as an employee benefit.
+Employee benefits are any form of perks or compensation that an organization provides workers in addition to their base salaries and wages.
+In short, any indirect compensation that employers offer their staff, either mandatory or voluntary, can be an employee benefit.

-Some employee benefits are required by law.
+The law requires business owners to offer certain employee benefits.
 For example, employers must contribute to their employees’ Social Security and Medicare.
-Additional benefits beyond the requirements are often called perks or fringe benefits.
+Additional benefits beyond the mandatory requirements are often called employee perks or fringe benefits.

-Each state’s benefit requirements differ, such as the rules regarding sick leave or covering remote work expenses.
-However, there are standard benefit regulations all employers must follow.
+Each state’s benefit requirements differ, such as the rules on sick time or remote work expenses.
+But, there are some standard benefit regulations all employers must follow.

-• Provide employees time off to vote, serve on jury duty, and perform military service
+• Provide employees time off to perform military service

 • Pay state and federal taxes toward unemployment insurance

-• Comply with the Family and Medical Leave Act (FMLA)
+• Comply with the Family and Medical Leave Act (FMLA)1

-Employers aren’t federally required to provide the following benefits:
+Employers aren’t federally required to provide the following benefits to employees:

 • Retirement plans